What is Investment Planning: A Comprehensive Guide

 2. Fixed-Income Securities (Bonds): Bonds are like lending money and getting paid back with interest.
 It's a bit like being the banker in a game of Monopoly.
 Fixed-income securities generally pay a fixed amount of interest mostly in the form of coupons.

 3. Cash: Cash is like a reliable source of investment.
 It includes things like savings accounts and short-term investments.
 Cash investments are mostly short-term and pay back in the form of interest payments.
-Investors who are looking for a safe investment can opt for this class.
+Investors who are looking for a safe liquid investment can opt for this class.

 4. Marketable Commodities: Marketable commodities are like goods you can touch, from gold to crude oil.
 Investing in these is a bit like having a piece of the real world in your portfolio.
 It can also be categorized as hard commodities and soft commodities where hard commodities are precious metals, crude oil, and related stuff.
 Soft commodities are agricultural products.
 You can choose your preferred commodity type to invest in.